Tutorial: Enable co-management for existing Configuration Manager clients

 On the Device options page, select Configure Hybrid Azure AD join, and then select Next.

 On the Device operating systems page, select the operating systems used by devices in your Active Directory environment, and then select Next.

 You can select the option to support Windows downlevel domain-joined devices, but keep in mind that co-management of devices is only supported for Windows 10 or later.

 On the SCP page, for each on-premises forest you want Azure AD Connect to configure the service connection point (SCP), do the following steps, and then select Next:

 - Select the forest.

 - Select the authentication service.
-If you have a federated domain, select AD FS server unless your organization has exclusively Windows 10 clients and you have configured computer/device sync or your organization is using SeamlessSSO.
+If you have a federated domain, select AD FS server unless your organization has exclusively Windows 10 or later clients and you have configured computer/device sync or your organization is using SeamlessSSO.

 - Click Add to enter the enterprise administrator credentials.

 If you have a managed domain, skip this step.